Research

 Abstract

-OLS estimators are widely used in network experiments to estimate spillover effects via regressions on exposure mappings that summarize treatment and network structure.
-We study the causal interpretation and inference of such OLS estimators when both design-based uncertainty in treatment assignment and sampling-based uncertainty in network links are present.
-We show that correlations among elements of the exposure mapping can contaminate the OLS estimand, preventing it from aggregating heterogeneous spillover effects for clear causal interpretation.
-We derive the estimator's asymptotic distribution and propose a network-robust variance estimator.
-Simulations and an empirical application reveal sizable contamination bias and inflated spillover estimates.
+Ordinary least squares (OLS) estimators are widely used in network experiments to estimate spillover effects.
+We study the causal interpretation of, and inference for the OLS estimator under both design-based uncertainty from random treatment assignment and sampling-based uncertainty in network links.
+We show that correlations among regressors that capture the exposure to neighbors' treatments can induce contamination bias, preventing the OLS from aggregating heterogeneous spillover effects for clear causal interpretation.
+We derive the OLS estimator's asymptotic distribution and propose a network-robust variance estimator.
+Simulations and an empirical application demonstrate that contamination bias can be substantial, leading to inflated spillover estimates.

 Work in Progress